jamescarson3/ctls2017/docs/intro_to_python_07a.md

-## Introduction to Python - Errors and Exceptions - Exception Handling
+# Introduction to Python - Errors and Exceptions - Exception Handling

+## Questions

+- How can I raise exceptions in Python?
+- How can I catch an exception?

+## Objectives

+- To be able to raise an exception.
+- To be able to catch an exception using a `try/except` block.
+- To understand the Python error class hierarchy.

 ## Raising Exceptions